Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Duality and Ambidexterity

 using \Cref{defn:tangentially twisted cohomology}.
 This can be seen as a version of Poincar\'{e} duality, since it identifies the Borel-Moore homology with a twisted version of cohomology. \end{rmk}

-The following \namecref{lem:equivalent description of norm} reconciles the definition of $\eth_f$ with the map considered in \cite[\S5.4]{mot-norms}. \begin{lem} Let $f : X \to Y$ be a quasi-admissible map in a $\mathcal C$.
-The map $\eth_f$ is adjunct to the composite
+The following \lcnamecref{lem:equivalent description of norm} reconciles the definition of $\eth_f$ with the map considered in \cite[\S5.4]{mot-norms}. \begin{lem} Let $f : X \to Y$ be a quasi-admissible map in a $\mathcal C$.
+The map $\eth_f$ is adjunct (with respect to $f^* \dashv f_*$) to the composite

 where $\pi_1, \pi_2 : X \times_Y X \to X$ are the projections, and $\Delta : X \to X \times_Y X$ is the diagonal. \begin{proof} Consider the following diagram

 where \begin{enumerate}

 \item all vertical arrows are induced by $\id \to (\pi_1)_* \Delta_*$, except for the rightmost arrow, which is induced by its adjunct $\Delta^* \pi_1^* \to \id$,